The Best Diaper Rash Cream 2018

 Best Diaper Rash Cream 2018

 Last Updated: Best Diaper Rash Cream 2018.
 After testing 13 over-the-counter diaper rash remedies on actual baby butts and consulting with pediatricians who fight the diaper rash battle every day, we pick .
-Balmex Diaper Rash Cream ($12.99 for a 16 ounce jar on Amazon) as the Best Diaper Rash Cream.
+Balmex Diaper Rash Cream ($11.99) as the Best Diaper Rash Cream.

 Scroll down for our picks for Best Budget-Friendly Diaper Rash Cream, Best Diaper Rash Cream for Severe Rashes and Best Eco Friendly Diaper Rash Cream.

 New to diaper rash?
 Need some shopping tips?
 Read our 7 Things No One Tells You About Buying Diaper Rash Cream for advice and tips.

 The best diaper rash cream creates a moisture barrier that keeps baby’s skin from being irritated (moisture + diaper + skin = diaper rash).
 After testing, we believe the best diaper rash cream is more creamy than sticky, making it easier to apply.